Young Scholars: June 27—July 31, 2020

 - Tuition & Fees

-During the summer, the Young Scholar students are encouraged to meet with their advisors, their veteran teachers, and a Taft admission officer to help them anticipate the hurdles ahead of them.
-It is hoped that these conversations will lead to specific strategies for successfully meeting the demands of the college preparatory curriculum.
-By taking advantage of these resources, students can gain a clearer sense of what will be expected of them and of how to meet these expectations in an organized and systematic fashion.
-For those students considering attending private secondary schools, the resources available at Taft can also be used to address a variety of issues germane to applying to and attending private schools.
+If the goal includes attending a boarding school full time, we encourage students to meet with their advisor, senior teacher, and an admissions officer to help develop a strategy for successfully meeting the demands of a college preparatory curriculum.
+By taking advantage of these resources, students will gain a clearer sense of what will be expected of them and how to meet these expectations in an organized and systematic fashion.

 At the conclusion of the summer session, parents will receive a description of the work covered in each course, a report on the student's progress, and a grade.
 The student's advisor will send a report on the student's overall record.
 If copies of reports are to be sent to anyone in addition to parents, the Summer School Director should be informed well in advance of the end of the session.